-- (2) Visual Aids Not Used at a Trial or Administrative Hearing; Notice.
-If counsel intends to use at oral argument a visual aid that was not used at a trial or administrative hearing, counsel must give written notice to opposing counsel no later than 21 days before the oral argument. - (3) Objection to the Use of Visual Aids.
-An objection to the proposed use of a visual aid at oral argument must be in writing, served on all parties, and filed no later than 7 days before the oral argument.
-If a party objects, the parties' written submissions will be treated as a motion and response and will be referred to the panel. - (4) Scope.
+- (1) Visual Aids Used at a Trial or Administrative Hearing; Notice.
+If counsel intends to use at oral argument a visual aid used at a trial or administrative hearing, counsel must advise the clerk through CM/ECF no later than 14 days before argument of the proposed visual aid. - (2) Visual Aids Not Used at a Trial or Administrative Hearing; Notice.
+If counsel intends to use at oral argument a visual aid that was not used at a trial or administrative hearing, counsel must give notice to opposing counsel and notify the clerk of court by letter through CM/ECF no later than 21 days before the oral argument. - (3) Objection to the Use of Visual Aids.
+An objection to the proposed use of a visual aid at oral argument must be submitted through CM/ECF as a letter and filed no later than 7 days before the oral argument.
+If a party objects, the parties' submissions will be treated as a motion and response and will be referred to the panel. - (4) Scope.
 This rule does not preclude use of a chalkboard or equivalent during oral argument. - (5) Disposition.
-The clerk may dispose of visual aids not removed by the parties.
+The clerk of court may dispose of visual aids not removed by the parties.

 COURT SESSIONS; HEARING DATE.

 Sessions of the court will be held as announced by the court.
 Sessions are held regularly in Washington, DC, but the court may sit elsewhere.
 Appeals are usually calendared for oral argument or submission without argument within 2 months after the briefs and joint appendix are filed.
 Counsel are advised of the firm date of hearing approximately 30 days before the session.
 Once scheduled, a case will not be postponed except on motion showing compelling reasons.
-Counsel should advise the clerk in writing within 30 days once briefing is completed of potential scheduling conflicts or as soon as they are known and should not wait until an actual conflict arises.
-Counsel requiring a courtroom accessible to the disabled, if oral argument is scheduled, should notify the clerk of this requirement when counsel files the entry of appearance.
+The clerk's office will issue a Notice of Docket Activity (NDA) when a case is fully briefed.
+Counsel should advise the clerk of court in writing within 7 days of such NDA of scheduling conflicts for the next three court weeks, or thereafter as soon as such conflicts are known, and should not wait until an actual conflict arises.
+Counsel requiring a courtroom accessible to the disabled, if oral argument is scheduled, should notify the clerk of court of this requirement when counsel files the entry of appearance.
 Counsel may elect to submit on the briefs to avoid delay in disposition or for any other reason.

 ORAL ARGUMENT.

 Counsel must report to the clerk's office at least 30 minutes before the scheduled session and before proceeding to the courtroom.
 The members of the panel will have read the briefs before oral argument.
 Counsel should, therefore, emphasize the dispositive issue or issues.
-Time allotted for oral argument is ordinarily 15 minutes, although the court may vary this depending on the nature of the case.
+Time allotted for oral argument is ordinarily 15 minutes per side (not per party or attorney), although the court may vary this depending on the nature of the case.
 The court may extend the allotted time during the argument, or it may terminate the argument, if it deems it appropriate.

 JUSTIFICATION FOR CLAIM OF CONFIDENTIALITY.

 Unnecessarily designating material in the briefs and appendix as confidential may hinder the court's preparation and issuance of opinions.
 Counsel must be prepared to justify at oral argument any claim of confidentiality.